lakshmi0605/Lakshmi-Panguluri/README.md

 Full Stack Developer with background in electronics

 - I'm based in India.
-- Specializes in converting designs into functional code.
 - My portfolio is under construction
 - You can contact me at [laxmipnglri@gmail.com](mailto:laxmipnglri@gmail.com)
 - Enjoys integrating AI in websites using OpenAI APIs.